Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Introduction

-Our primary contributions are as follows: \begin{itemize} \item We propose Agri-R1, the first GRPO-based framework designed for agricultural disease diagnosis, introducing an automated pipeline to generate and filter reasoning data without relying on expert annotations. \item We design a novel reward mechanism based on agricultural lexicons and fuzzy matching to evaluate both correctness and flexibility in open-ended agricultural responses, addressing a critical limitation of binary-reward systems. \item We show that a significantly smaller model trained with our framework surpasses larger baselines in accuracy, reasoning ability, and cross-domain generalization, demonstrating the synergistic effect of structured reasoning data and reinforcement learning exploration. \end{itemize}
+Our primary contributions, findings, and results are as follows: \begin{itemize} \item We propose \textbf{Agri-R1}, to our knowledge the first GRPO-based framework specifically designed for agricultural disease diagnosis.
+It introduces a fully automated pipeline that synthesizes and filters high-quality Chain-of-Thought reasoning data without requiring any expert annotations, using only 19\% of the original samples. \item We design a novel domain-aware reward mechanism based on agricultural lexicons and multi-tier fuzzy matching.
+This mechanism jointly evaluates both factual correctness and linguistic flexibility in open-ended responses, effectively overcoming the critical limitations of binary-reward systems. \item We demonstrate that a compact 3B-parameter model trained with our framework significantly outperforms much larger (7B--13B) supervised fine-tuning baselines across disease recognition accuracy (+27.9\% relative gain), agricultural knowledge QA (+33.3\% relative gain), and cross-domain generalization (+26.10 points on AgMMU), highlighting the powerful synergy between automated reasoning synthesis and reinforcement learning exploration. \item Through detailed analysis (Sections \ref{sec:bias_analysis} and \ref{sec:disease_analysis}), we identify frequency-induced gradient competition as a key failure mode that degrades performance on rare crops and diseases under standard GRPO, revealing important insights for improving long-tail robustness in future RL-based VLM adaptation. \end{itemize}